5 Best Gas Rewards Credit Cards

 Discover it® Card

 The new Discover it card (review here) offers 5% cash back on select categories each quarter.
-For January through March 2014, they're offering 5% rewards on restaurant and movie purchases, and 1% on all other purchases.
+From April through June 2014, they're offering 5% cash back at Home Improvement Stores, Furniture Stores and Bed Bath & Beyond® on up to $1,500 in purchases.
 Plus, get a free FICO® Credit Score on your monthly statement to help you stay on top of your credit.

 And the current offer includes 0% APR on purchases and balance transfers for 14 months.
 See the application page for more information on the rates, rewards, and other info.